Resize Text: |

 If you are a conditionally registered doctor:

-Your employer must submit an online application via the Professional Registration System (PRS) to seek the SMC’s approval for you to remain on the SMC’s register while you are on NPL at least four (4) weeks before you embark on/ continue with your NPL.
+Your employer must submit an online application via the PRS to inform and obtain SMC’s approval to remain on the SMC’s register while you are on NPL.
+The submission should be done at least four (4) weeks before you embark on or extend your NPL.
 You will receive an email notification from the SMC that the application has been approved.

 If you do not receive an email notification from the SMC that the application has been approved one week before the start of your NPL period, please alert SMC to check on the application status.